AddressFinder/addressfinder-magento/DEVELOPMENT.md

 2. Install Magento.
 In a new tab run:
  `docker-compose exec web install-magento`

-3. In a new tab, edit your host file to redirect localhost to local.magento
+3. In a new tab, edit your `hosts` file to declare `local.magento` as local.

    to open the file: `sudo vim /etc/hosts`